M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Getting-Started/index.md

 * [Hello, World (ShellUI)](HelloWorld)

-Creates a basic UIX ShellUI application - consisting of an appdef.xml and a single module - that displays a message when the shell frame object becomes available for use.
+Creates a basic UIX ShellUI application - consisting of an application definition file (`appdef.xml`) and a single module (`main.js`) - that displays a message when the shell frame object becomes available for use.